 - Location of family and close friends

 - Recreation and social clubs

-The most effective way to change tax residency is to make changes around a specific life event such as marriage, retirement, job change, family changes in order to prove to the departing state that a domicile change was not done in bad faith to avoid taxes.
-A key point to remember is that it is not the duty of the Taxpayer to prove why they now live in a new, tax favorable state.
-Their duty is to prove to the departing state that they no longer live there by the presentation of the facts triggering the move and the resulting situation.
+The most effective way to change tax residency is to make changes around a specific life event such as marriage, retirement, job change, or family change in order to prove to the departing state that a domicile change was not done in bad faith to avoid taxes.
+A key point to remember is that it is not the duty of the taxpayer to prove why they now live in a new, tax-favorable state.
+Their duty is to prove to the departing state that they no longer live there by presenting the facts triggering the move and the resulting situation.
 Most importantly, it is always best to consult a tax advisor well before making a change so they can best advise how to do everything possible to avoid conflict with your departing state.